data2viz/data2viz/format/README.md

 It is based of [d3-format](https://github.com/d3/d3-format) which itself modeled after Python 3’s [format specification mini-language](https://docs.python.org/3/library/string.html#format-specification-mini-language) ([PEP 3101](https://www.python.org/dev/peps/pep-3101/)).

+## Format Types
+This is the most important formattting parameter.
+It gives the global transformation rules.

+Based numbers: the number is rounded and then formatted as a [BINARY], [OCTAL], [HEXADECIMAL],[HEXADECIMAL_UPPER].

 There are two ways of defining the formatting options:
    1. using the format specifier
    2. using the typed API